KatePaulauskas/dog-grooming-salon/README.md

 - [Balsamiq Studios software](https://balsamiq.com/wireframes/) was used to create mockup wireframes for the current project.
 - To select the fonts for the site, a font pairing service was used: [Font Joy](https://fontjoy.com/).
 - Paired font families were downloaded from [Google Fonts](https://fonts.google.com/).
-- The color palette for the site was extracted from the logo using [Coolors](https://coolors.co/).
+- The color palette for the site was designed using [Coolors](https://coolors.co/).
 - Site colors' accessibility was checked using [Adobe Color Accessibility Tool](https://color.adobe.com/).
+- The logo was created using [DALL-E](https://openai.com/index/dall-e/) based on the desired outcome description and colors' codes provided.

 ### Media

-- The logo was created using [DALL-E](https://openai.com/index/dall-e/) based on the desired outcome description provided.
 - Grooming services and gallery images were sourced from [Freepik](https://www.freepik.com/).
 - Groomers' profile images were sourced from [Unsplash](https://unsplash.com/).
 - The hero image was sourced from [Vecteezy](https://www.vecteezy.com/).